 Advice: There’s a time and place for flashes; solemn ceremonies and religious prayers aren’t it, unless your camera is invited.
 Learn how to turn off your camera flash (in many cases, the photos turn out much nicer and more natural).
 If you want a close-up; invest in a zoom lens or better yet, support local tourism and buy a postcard !

 Bronze may be beautiful but lobster red?
 Western tourists adore sun worship and thus, some trade in sunscreen for the quick crisp-to-peel.
 That’s one sure way to exfoliate.

 Advice: It’s called SPF 30; SPF 50-75 if you’re Asian whose worried about getting darker.

-4. I own these two seats, but my cheap ass paid for one.
+4. I own these two seats, though my cheap ass paid for one.

 Nothing is more annoying than seat hogs!
 You’re on a 14-hour bus and lucky you, no one is sitting in the seat next to you.
 When more passengers board the bus, does that mean you have to move your bag and give up that free seat next to you?
 Of course, you do.
 Did you pay for one ticket or two?
 I was on a most uncomfortable bus ride, to the border crossing of Cambodia.
 Everyone squeezed into compact spaces, as two travelers sprawled out to hog the extra space.
 GRRR!